Total Spending on Emergency Assistance in 2023:

 The terrain around Rotu, in East Pokot, Kenya, is hilly and rocky.
 It is also isolated from the rest of the country by poor infrastructure and limited public transport.
 In recent years, the normally hot and arid local climate has been plagued by severe, prolonged droughts followed by heavy rains and flooding.

 Extreme drought hurts crop yields and food supplies and the subsequent heavy rains and floods frequently displace residents.
 This makes them vulnerable to food and water insecurity with elderly, young children and lactating mothers most at risk.
-Heavy rainfall also increases the risk of disease and hampers efforts to contain the COVID-19 pandemic.
+Heavy rainfall also increases the risk of disease.

 To help the people of East Pokot, the Congregation of the Holy Ghost Fathers (Spiritans) applied for emergency funding from Misean Cara.
 This was used to distribute food, including maize, beans, salt and cooking oil to over three thousand people.